HOW OFTEN SHOULD YOU CHANGE YOUR PROFILE PICTURE ?

 WHEN YOU GO FROM LEVEL 25 TO LEVEL 35 !

-Referring to time passing by can sometimes feel a bit heavy and negative but what if, instead of years, we would refer to level of experience or expertise?
-That sounds pretty badass to say I am at level 43 or level 51!
+Referring to time passing by can sometimes feel a bit heavy and negative but what if, instead of years, we would refer to levels of experience or expertise?
+That sounds pretty "badass" to say I am at level 43 or level 51 😃!